Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You have been diagnosed with asthma.
-With the help of your health care provider, you can keep your asthma under control and have less emergency department visits and hospitalizations.
+You have been diagnosed with an asthma attack.
+With the help of your healthcare provider, you can keep your asthma under control and have less emergency department visits and stays in the hospital.

-Take your asthma medications exactly as your provider tells you.
+Take your asthma medicines exactly as your provider tells you.
 Do this even if you feel that your athma is under control.